- Anaheim Shelter Plan

 Long term, The Salvation Army is set to build a 600-bed homeless care center known as Center of Hope, which will be a transitional housing and service center to help those living in homelessness get into permanent housing.
 It is expected to open in 2021.

-When Center of Hope opens, we anticipate winding down the second temporary homeless shelter.

-Why do we need this?

-Second version | Long term, The Salvation Army is set to build a 600-bed homeless care center known as Center of Hope, which will be a transitional housing and service center to help those living in homelessness get into permanent housing.
-It is expected to open in 2021.

-When Center of Hope opens, we anticipate winding down the second temporary homeless shelter.
+When Center of Hope opens, we anticipate winding down the remaining two temporary homeless shelters.

 Why do we need this?